Configuring Amazon Web Services Cloud

 If you do not have access to CloudFormation, you can manually add AWS accounts within your organization.

-Connecting AWS manually can leave gaps in your data.
 SailPoint strongly recommends using CloudFormation templates with AWS Organizations or single AWS source accounts.
+Connecting AWS manually can leave gaps in your data by potentially missing AWS accounts in your cloud infrastructure.

 Creating an IAM Role

-You must create an identity and access management role on your Amazon Web Services source account where you will attach the policy defining what data CIEM can read.
+You must create an identity and access management role on your Amazon Web Services source account where you will attach the policy defining what data SailPoint CIEM can read.
+If you are using manual IAM roles with an AWS organization, you must repeat this process to create a role in each subaccount.

 -